Multiplayer API Key

 You should generate the backend API key IF:

-(1) You are not using the JavaScript Client Library OR CLI Apps and, instead, you are using the Multiplayer browser extension
+(1) You are not using the JavaScript Client Library OR React Native client library and, instead, you are using the Multiplayer browser extension

-(2) You are using the JavaScript Client Library OR CLI Apps, but you want stricter separation of frontend and backend data.
+(2) You are using the JavaScript Client Library OR React Native client library, but you want stricter separation of frontend and backend data.

 You can generate a second API key in STEP 2